act-rules/act-rules.github.io/_rules/error-field-is-not-identified-using-color-only-i3z4v8.md

 #### Failed Example 3

 The email `input` value is missing the "@" symbol.
-Its visual error indicator (for the first couple of `label` and `input` elements, respectively the red text color and the red border color) conveys the presence of an error through color (hue) differences only.
+Its [form field error indicator][] (for the first couple of `label` and `input` elements, respectively the red text color and the red border color) conveys the presence of an error through color (hue) differences only.

 ```html
 <label for="email" style="color:#dd0000">Email</label>